 4. Make use of user-generated content.
 You can involve your followers into your campaign by asking them for images that are related to your brand.
 It saves you from having to come up with your own content, but it’s great for people who genuinely want you to notice that they love your brand.
 You can ask them to submit photos of themselves using your product with a list of relevant hashtags they can use (which will not only help your marketing but also make their part a little easier).
 Not only does this give you great content to work with, but their followers will also be able to see their post.
 In addition, you can even search for content related to your brand that users have shared in the past.
 Just remember to ask for their permission before you use their images.

 - You can ask followers from a certain city to post pictures of themselves in popular landmarks while enjoying one of your beverages.

 - Invite them to post their #ootd or outfit of the day featuring clothes from your latest line.

 - Followers can post selfies with an employee from your company that gave them excellent service.

 5. Experiment with creating images featuring your products.
 Products in new or interesting locations can also pique the interest of your followers.
 Think of it as adding creative photography to your product shots.
+Does your audience aspire to travel?
+Are they busy and looking for ways to treat themselves?
+Try and pair your marketing and branding to their dreams and goals.
 There are tons of ways you can do this with regular products!

 - Spas and salons can post images of interesting nail art with the hands doing a variety of poses.
 Try asking them to hold objects with the same colour scheme as the nail art or ask them to pose with a guitar to showcase their hands.